Getting started with Compute: Create your first Nebius AI Cloud virtual machine

 ```

 The given example assumes that you work with VMs that have public addresses, so you can later [connect to these VMs by SSH](#connect-to-the-vms).
-However, if you need isolated VMs without public addresses, remove the `"public_ip_address": {}` line from the VM configuration.
-To access the VM, you can [set up a WireGuard jump server](./virtual-machines/wireguard) later.
+However, if you need isolated VMs without public addresses, remove `"public_ip_address": {}` from the `--network-interfaces` parameter.
+To access the VM, you can [set up a WireGuard jump server](/compute/virtual-machines/wireguard) later.
 This approach enhances security and still provides access to the VM within the same subnet.

 For more information about creating VMs and managing their network parameters, see [How to create a virtual machine in Nebius AI Cloud](/compute/virtual-machines/manage).